 Compared to the rest of the country, citizens of Basin spend much less time in their cars: on average, their commute to work is only 16.56 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-As is often the case in a small town, Basin doesn't have a public transportation system that people use for their commute.
+Basin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Basin with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.59% of adults in Basin have a bachelor's degree or advanced degree.
+The citizens of Basin are slightly less educated than the national average of 21.84% for the average city or town: 14.59% of adults in Basin have a bachelor's degree or advanced degree

 The people who call Basin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Basin residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Basin include German, English, Irish, Scottish, and Welsh.